rez4president/rez4president/README.md

 ### Hi there 👋 This is Raza Ul Kareem.
 You can call me Rez

+## I'm a Fullstack Developer!!

 - 🔭 I’m currently looking for a job as a Software Developer
 - 🌱 I’m currently learning Web Security and Testing
-- 👯 I’m looking to collaborate on Javascript and MERN Stack projects
+- 👯 I’m looking to collaborate with other Software Developers
-- 🤔 I’m looking for help with getting hired as a Software Developer
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - 💬 Ask me about how my journey to learn how to code has been going so far
-- 📫 How to reach me: www.linkedin.com/in/raza-ul-kareem-82a5b8211
+- ⚡ Fun fact: I love to travel and go on road trips!

 <br />

 ### Connect with me:

 [<img align="left" alt="rez4president | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />][twitter]